 This term is reserved for professional organizations that collect and maintain lists of individuals who may pose money laundering or other fraud-related risks, including PEP lists.
 They are linked to satisfying KYC and CDD mandates for companies in finance and fintech, and usually also run credit checks to verify individuals.

-Normally used as a synonym of fraud monitoring, fraud risk monitoring highlights the risk management aspect of this process, sometimes being an integral part of an organization’s risk management strategy and/or systems.
+Normally used as a synonym of fraud monitoring, fraud risk monitoring highlights the risk management aspect of this process, sometimes being an integral part of an organization’s risk management software and/or strategy.

 This largely depends on the risk landscape in your sector, your risk tolerance and a few more factors but in general terms, sophisticated end-to-end fraud monitoring solutions can be made as hands-on or set-and-forget as the customer would like.
 Minimal involvement is possible, though one should take into account whether it is suitable and safe too.
 Vendors such as SEON can help gauge and set this up for you.